kwasichrappah/Custormer-Churn/README.md

 - Matplotlib
 - Seaborn
 - Jupyter Notebook
+## Data analysis
+## Models
+- Logistic Regression
+- SVC
+- XGBoost
+- CatBoost

+## Data balancing / Straification
+Data imbalance affects machine learning models by tending only to predict the majority class and ignoring the minority class.
+The kind of method used is dependent on the datast and what the project tends to achieve.
+There are a number of methods to take care of that and they include :
+- Undersampling
+- Oversampling
+- SMOTE

 ## Model Evaluation
 We evaluate the performance of the machine learning models using metrics such as accuracy, precision, recall, and ROC-AUC.
 Cross-validation and hyperparameter tuning techniques are used to optimize model performance.